Am5x86

 The Am5x86 processor is an x86-compatible CPU announced in November 1995 by AMD for use in 486-class computer systems.
 It began shipping in December 1995, with a base price of $93 per unit in bulk quantities.
 Before being released, it was in development under the codename "X5".
+Despite the 5x86 name, it is a 486 CPU, and does not implement 586 or Pentium instructions such as cmpxchg8b.
+It competed primarily with the Pentium OverDrive, which is a true 586 CPU with all 586 instructions.

 Specifications

 The Am5x86 (also known as the 5x86-133, Am5x86, X5-133, and sold under various 3rd-party labels such as the Kingston Technology "Turbochip") is an Enhanced Am486 processor with an internally set multiplier of 4, allowing it to run at 133 MHz on systems without official support for clock-multiplied DX2 or DX4 486 processors.
 Like all Enhanced Am486, the Am5x86 featured write-back L1 cache, and unlike all but a few, a generous 16 kilobytes rather than the more common 8 KB.
 A rare 150 MHz-rated OEM part was also released by AMD.

 Since having a clock multiplier of four is not part of the original Socket 3 design (and that the 486 only have a single CLKMUL pin anyway), AMD made the 5x86 accept a 2x setting from the motherboard and instead operate at a rate of 4x.
 When using an Am5x86, the motherboard must be set to the 2x setting.
-The chip will actually physically fit into an older 486 socket such as a socket 1 or 2 or the original 168-pin 80486 socket, but doing this requires a replacement voltage regulator, since the AMD chip runs at 3.45 volts.
+The chip will physically fit into an older 486 socket such as a socket 1 or 2 or the original 168-pin 80486 socket, but doing this requires a replacement voltage regulator, since the AMD chip runs at 3.45 volts.

 The combination of clock speed and the relatively large 16 KB write-back L1 cache allows the 5x86 to equal or slightly exceed an Intel Pentium 75 MHz processor in integer arithmetic in benchmarks.
 Real world performance varies, however, with later Windows operating systems and many FPU-sensitive games favoring the Pentium 75 MHz.
 Because it is based on a pure 486 design, it is compatible with older systems, something its slightly faster rival, the Cyrix Cx5x86, has trouble with.
 The CPU is commonly overclocked to 160 MHz, thereby giving performance similar to that of a Pentium 90 MHz system.
 There are four main versions of the socketed version of this CPU, manufactured in different locations.
 There is the common ADW variety, as well as the later ADY, ADZ and BGC.
 The later models were the preferred versions of the chip, because they were rated for higher temperatures and thus more forgiving of overclocking.